KiraKayn/Fallen-Gems-Affixes/README.md

-# Apotheosis-Ascended-Fork
+# Fallen Gems & Affixes
-Repository for the Apotheosis Ascended Fork mod
+Repository for the Fallens Gems & Affixes mod

-This fork was created because the original mod was discontinued, credit for all of the current content goes to the original Owner.
+This is a fork of the Apotheosis Ascended mod